Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/security/authorization/_index.md

 * altinn:instances.read : Give system the right to access API for reading instances
 * altinn:instances.write : Give system the right to access API for writing to instances
+* altinn:serviceowner/instances.read : Give orgs the right to access API for reading instances
+* altinn:serviceowner/instances.write  : Give orgs the right to access API for writing to instances